webaxones/consistency/readme.txt

 Corrects the input of text content in the Block Editor according to the configured typographical rules.

 == Description ==

+Do you see the typographic corrector in your word processor that formats what you type in real time?
+Well, it's the same idea but with Gutenberg.

 The purpose of this plugin is to provide a tool allowing administrators to define typographical rules in order to maintain typographical consistency in the text contents entered on the editor.
 The corrections are automatic and are made during the entry as well as on a copy paste.